Cleeadams/Flappy-Bird/README.md

-# Flappy Bird Using Rust
+# Flappy Bird using Rust